bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 #### A quick note on the ‘annottees’ variable...

 - This annotation macro is called *once per annotated class*.
 The fact that it has to take varargs can be confusing.
-- There is one case when we'll get more than one ‘annottee’: Companion Objects.
 - If you annotate a class with a companion object, *both* are passed in.
     - If you annotate an object with a companion class, only the object is passed in.
 - You must return *both* from your macro, or you get an error: `top-level class with companion can only expand into a block consisting in eponymous companions`

 ---
 ### The Code...

+We *could* do this with the AST...

 ```scala
   def annotation_impl(c: whitebox.Context)(annottees: c.Expr[Any]*): c.Expr[Any] = {